qmk/qmk_firmware/keyboards/dz60/keymaps/iso_de_root/README.md

 # ISO DE layout

 This layout is ISO-DE and similar to a standard 60 ISO layout.
-There are vim style arrow keys on the function layer.
-The bottom right is the expected default.
+The bottom right has 5x 1u keys.
+Right shift is split to add a function key.